-A Short Course in Differential Equations, Rainville and Bedient

-Introduction to Ordinary Differential Equations, A.L.
-Rabenstein.
+A Short Course in Differential Equations, Rainville and Bedient Introduction to Ordinary Differential Equations, A. L. Rabenstein

-The content of 256 does not contain Laplace transformation and power series method.
+The content of 256 does not contain Laplace transformation or power series methods.
 It contains most of the other topics in 255 as well as systems of equations and additional applications.